uwex-learning-tech/sbplus-v3/README.md

 * Added loading screen with program theme and logo
 * HTML page type embed attribute now supports `false` value (#101).
 * Reworked HTML iframe embed for HTML page type that contains an audio.
+* Has notes indicator is now a red dot with "!" instead of a triangle.
+* Added `useDefaultPlayer` attribtue to YouTube page type to revert YouTube video back to YouTube Player UI.

 #### 3.2.1 (07/18/2019)
 * Updated skip forward and backward icons